Multi-project wafer service: NORCHIP

 The first international silicon IC MPC service NORCHIP was established among four nordic countries (Denmark, Finland, Norway and Sweden) 1981 delivering first chips 1982.
 It was funded by Nordic Industrial Fund and R&D financing organisations from each participating country.
 Targets were training and to enhance cooperation between research and industry specifically in areas of analog and digital signal processing and power management Integration.
 Parallel with NORCHIP organised by same nordic countries there was Nordic GaAs program NOGAP 1986-1989, which produced modelling techniques for GaAs IC devices, and demonstrators of high speed digital and RF/analog MMICs.
 From 1989 to 1995 nordic universities, research institutes and small companies have been participating in european EUROCHIP and from 1995 on wards in EUROPRACTICE.

 CMP

 CMP a French company working since 1981 started MPC operation with NMOS offering but expanding offering to CMOS and various other technologies.
 CMP was also the first official pan-continental MPC/MPW operation having link to MOSIS among other MPW arrangements globally.
 CMPs services have included variety of technologies including multi-chip modules (MCMs) suitable for the packaging of chiplets.

 AusMPC

 Similar arrangements utilising silicon IC technology were also AusMPC in Australia starting 1981, E.I.S. project (started year 1983) in Germany and EUROEAST (1994-1997) covering Romania, Poland, Slovak Republic, Hungary, Czech Republic, Bulgaria, Estonia, Ukraine, Russia, Latvia, Lithuania and Slovenia.
 BERCHIP MPC activity starting in 1994 was organised in Latin America.
 Numerous MPW services have been launched since 1994 worldwide.

+Tiny Tapeout

+Tiny Tapeout is a multi project chip service that lowers the barrier to entry to chip design by using open source tools and PDKs.
+To reduce the cost of tapeout, up to 512 analog and digital designs are connected via a power-gated multiplexer.
+As of 2026 supported PDKs are Skywater's SKY130, IHP's SG13G2 and Global Foundries' GF180mcu.
+Tiny Tapeout schedules multiple tapeout opportunities per year.